davegutz/myStateOfCharge/SOC_Photon/README.md

   reset except by forcing a full compile reload.
 So the 'Talk('A')' feature was added to re-nominalize the rp structure.
 You have to reset to force them to take effect.
   15. The minor frame time (READ_DELAY) could be run as fast as 5.
 The application runs in 0.005 seconds.
 The anti-alias filters in hardware need to run at 1 Hz -3dB bandwidth (tau = 0.159 s) to filter out the PWM-like activity of the inverter that is trying to regulate 60 Hz power.
 With that kind of hardware filtering, there is no value added to running the logic any faster than 10 Hz (READ_DELAY = 100).
 There's lots of throughput margin available for adding more EKF logic, etc.
+  16. The hardware AAF filters effectively smooth out the PWM test input to look analog.
+This is desired behavior:  the system must filter 60 Hz inverter activity.
+The testing is done with PWM signal to give us an opportunity to test the hardware A/D behavior.
+The user must remember to move the internal jumper wire from 3-5 (testing) to 4-5 (installed).